ajguerrer/notebook/content/unit-testing/making_tests_work.md

 ![Test triangle](/images/test_triangle.png)

 A diverse ratio of test sizes provides an ideal amount of both *protection against regressions* and *fast feedback*.
-As a general rule of thumb, prefer a 7:2:1 ratio of small, medium, and large tests.
+For any non-trivial production system, test counts should form a pyramid where the test count shrinks as test size grows.

 ![Test pyramid](/images/test_pyramid.png)